android102-spring23-group4/OwnCheff/README.md

 - **Story:** Anybody who loves cooking will relish the challenge of making a new recipe everyday.
 Never be tired of cooking with cuisines from all over the world.
 - **Market:** Anybody who wants to cook can be a target audience.
 - **Habit:** If the reccomended recipes are good enough people will check it daily like they do social media.
 Then they will develop a habit of checking it everyday.
 - **Scope:** V1 would merely show a new random recipe everyday.
-V2 would incorporate a student facing version for students to see their performance.
-V3 would add a way for students to earn and obtain rewards for goals met.
-V4 would incorporate a parent facing version.
+V2 would allow for users to comment and show off thier food to the world.
+V3 would allow for streaks when people try for more and more days in a row.
+V4 would allow users to follow other users and see what new food everyone is cooking in a feed.

 ## Product Spec